USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/docs/adr/repository-structure.md

 # Repository Structure <!-- The title should reflect the decision outcome -->

 - Status: In progress
-- Deciders: [Names of deciders]
+- Deciders: @kimallen, @Igarfinkle, @brandonlenz
 - Date created: 05/17/2022

-Description and background on decision to be made
+## Description and background on decision to be made
 This application will be built to support New Jersey DOL while serving as a learning model for other state workforce agencies.
 An initial MVP was built under USDOL as a centralized system, and this code is being ported over to a NJ-specific repository.
 The centralized USDOL project lives in a Django project with multiple apps side-by-side, including `claimant` app as the React frontend app,